Marfan Clinic

 MFS affects connective tissues, the proteins that support skin, bones, blood vessels, and other organs throughout the body.
 One of these proteins is fibrillin, and a defect in the fibrillin gene causes Marfan syndrome.
 The condition is generally inherited, and about 75 percent of patients have an affected parent.
 In some patients, symptoms are mild; in others, they may be severe.
 Scientists are studying MFS to better understand this complex condition and its treatment.

-Physicians may rely on observation and a patient’s medical history to diagnose MFS.
-They can review family medical history to see if others might have the syndrome.
 After a patient is clinically diagnosed, genetic testing might identify a specific mutation.
-Then a genetic test for the same mutation can be performed to determine if other family members are affected.
+A genetic test for the same mutation can also be performed to determine if other family members are affected.

 Because Marfan affects several systems, patients are often cared for by several different types of specialists.
 An individualized treatment plan is developed based on each patient’s condition.